Staple-Engine/StapleEngine/README.md

 # Building

-You require [premake 5](https://premake.github.io/) to generate some files, as well as [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
+You need [premake 5](https://premake.github.io/) to generate some files, as well as [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).

 For Windows, you also need visual studio 2022.